 - After the inspection, is product accepted or rejected?

 - Is the product released for the final shipment?

 The procedure for identification and traceability should be implemented immediately after the purchasing process, implemented during 1st month, because traceability requirements should be communicated to suppliers as part of supplier quality agreements and as part of each purchase order.

-Initially when this process is implemented there is a tendency to complete forms for every step of the process and to distribute copies of the forms to communicate status.
+Initially, when this process is implemented, there is a tendency to complete forms for every step of the process and to distribute copies of the forms to communicate status.
 Completing forms and copying paperwork requires labor and adds no value.
-Therefore, learn manufacturing methods and visual indicators such as color coding are recommended as best practices for identifying product and its status.
+Therefore, learn manufacturing methods and visual indicators such as color-coding are recommended as best practices for identifying products and their status.

 Implementing CAPA Procedures

-When product is identified as nonconforming, corrective actions need to be implemented to prevent recurrence.
-Procedures need to include the requirement for planning corrective actions, containing product that is nonconforming, correcting nonconformities and implementing actions to prevent any future nonconformities.
-These procedures also need to address negative trends to prevent nonconformities before product is out of specification (i.e., preventive actions).
-Procedures also need to provide guidelines for how to verify effectiveness of corrective and preventive actions.
-Initially the actions implemented will be specific to purchased product that is received and rejected.
+When a product is identified as nonconforming, corrective actions need to be implemented to prevent a recurrence.
+Procedures need to include the requirement for planning corrective actions, containing a nonconforming product, correcting nonconformities, and implementing actions to prevent any future nonconformities.
+These procedures also need to address negative trends to prevent nonconformities before the product is out of specification (i.e., preventive actions).
+Procedures also need to provide guidelines on how to verify the effectiveness of corrective and preventive actions.
+Initially, the actions implemented will be specific to a purchased product that is received and rejected.
 However, over time data analysis of process monitoring and internal auditing will identify additional corrective and preventive actions that are needed.